ugr-sail/sinergym/docs/source/pages/usage-example.rst

 Overwriting observation and action spaces
 *******************************************

-By default, the IDs of the predefined environments in sinergym already have a space of actions and observations set.
+By default, the IDs of the predefined environments in *Sinergym* already have a space of actions and observations set.

 However, it can be overwritten by a new definition of them.
 On the one hand, we will have to define the name of the **variables**, and on the other hand, the definition of the **spaces** (and an **action mapping** if it is a discrete environment).